Kurepa trees and spectra of $\mathcal{L}_{\omega_1,\omega}$-sentences: Kurepa Trees and

 \begin{corollary} The following are consistent: \begin{enumerate} \item AP-$Spec(\psi)=[\aleph_1,\continuum]$; \item AP-$Spec(\psi)=[\aleph_1,\twoalephone]$; \item $\continuum<\alephomegaone$ and AP-$Spec(\psi)=[\aleph_1,\aleph_{\omega_1}]$; and \item $2^{\aleph_0}<2^{\aleph_1}$, $2^{\aleph_1}$ is weakly inaccessible and AP-$Spec(\psi)=[\aleph_1,2^{\aleph_1})$. \end{enumerate} \end{corollary} \begin{proof} The result follows from Theorem \ref{APSpectrum} and Corollary \ref{psistat}. \end{proof}

 It follows from Corollary \ref{Cor:APSpectra} that if $\aleph_2\le\kappa\le\twoalephone$ is a regular cardinal, then the $\kappa$-amalgamation property for $\lomegaone$-sentences is not absolute for models of ZFC.
 The result is useful especially under the failure of GCH, since GCH implies that $\twoalephone=\aleph_2$.
-Assuming GCH the absoluteness question remains open for $\kappa\ge\aleph_3$.

 In addition, it is an easy application of Shoenfield's absoluteness that $\aleph_0$-amalgamation is an absolute property for models of ZFC.
 The question for $\aleph_1$-amalgamation remains open.
-Recall that by \cite{FriedmanEtAllNonAbsolutenessOfModelExistence}, model-existence in $\aleph_1$ for $\lomegaone$-sentences is an absolute property for models of ZFC.
+Recall that by \cite{FriedmanEtAllNonAbsolutenessOfModelExistence}, model-existence in $\aleph_1$ for $\lomegaone$-sentences is an absolute property for models of ZFC and by \cite{MilovichSModelExistence}, if we assume GCH, $\aleph_\alpha$-amalgamation is non-absolute for $2\le\alpha<\omega_1$. \begin{openq}~ Is $\aleph_1$-amalgamation for $\lomegaone$-sentences absolute for models of ZFC? \end{openq}